If you want to finish your DIY projects or plan on getting into the construction business, you’re going to need a stick welder.

 The Lotos LTPDC2000D Arc Plasma TIG Welder is one of the most innovative welding machines available today.
 It is a multipurpose machine that allows you to switch between stick, DC TIG welding, and plasma cutting (pilot arc cutting).
 Because of that, the Lotos LTPDC2000D is marketed as a 3-in-1 welding machine.

 This multipurpose welding machine cuts efficiently due to its non-touch pilot arc feature.
-The pilot arc technology ensures more precise cutting as you won’t be touching the metal while you cut.
+The technology ensures more precise cutting as you won’t be touching the metal while you cut.
 You can use this machine to even cut through difficult areas such as rust or painted surfaces.
-Its pilot arc torch produces minimal slag.
+Its pilot torch produces minimal slag.

-What makes the Lotos LTPDC2000D a truly innovative and powerful welding machine is its ability to make half-inch clean cuts.
+What makes the Lotos LTPDC2000D a genuinely innovative and powerful welding machine is its ability to make half-inch clean cuts.
 That brings us to its max ideal cut thickness of ½” and max severance thickness of ¾‘’.

 Furthermore, this welding machine works on dual voltage (110 and 220 volts) at 50 or 60Hz.
 As mentioned, the top performance or max current is only possible if you hook it up to a 220V line.